Ralpina/Workshop-OTU-pipeline/README.md

       ```
      :triangular_flag_on_post::computer: To be able to run .py and .sh, we need to copy them to the upper directory ```myco```, using the following commands:
      ```sh
-     # assuming you are still in the myco directory, the following command will copy each file to the myco directory:
+     # assuming you are still in the myco directory,
+     # the following command will allow you to copy each file to the myco directory:
      cp ./scripts/1_create_dirs.sh ./
      cp ./scripts/5_fasta_to_fastq.py ./
      cp ./scripts/7_chimaera_filter.sh ./